maximilianMairinger/sanitizeAgainst/README.md

 * If you want to filter out unwanted properties from objects.
 Thus preventing [`__proto__` poisoning](https://medium.com/intrinsic-blog/javascript-prototype-poisoning-vulnerabilities-in-the-wild-7bc15347c96).

-* If you want a simple way to implement defaults properties or set the others as required to enforce a certain structure.
+* If you want a simple way to implement default properties or set the others as required to enforce a certain structure.

 * If you want to sanitize your object's properties, to be of a certain type (e.g. number) and/or have a certain value range (e.g. 0-100).